-Just as government entities sell bonds or banks sell Certificates of Deposit, promising a fixed interest payment on the money invested, insurance companies sell annuities.
 The insurance company then invests your money and promises to make fixed payments to you for a set period of time.
-Depending upon the type of annuity you choose, this fixed payment (called a distribution) can be a set amount or a pre-set percentage of the gains made on your money each year.
+Depending upon the type of annuity you choose, this fixed payment (called a distribution) can be a set amount or a preset percentage of the gains made on your money each year.

 It is important to have a good grasp on the fees involved with annuities.
 Many people are not even aware of the fact that a sales commission is paid to their broker when they buy into an annuity.
 What’s more, this commission is one of the highest paid out for sale of a financial product – generally averaging 5% to 6% or higher.

-The insurance company that holds the contract may also charge several other types of fees, for the administration of your account.
-The tricky part is the way in which insurance companies spread out and disguise these fees, so that you are never really aware of them.
+The insurance company that holds the contract may also charge several other types of fees for the administration of your account.
+It is important to carefully scrutinize the disclosures related to fees to make sure you are getting the story straight, as they can sometimes be hard to decipher.

 There are instances in which purchasing an annuity contract can be the sensible thing to do, but it is important that one know all there is to know before making such a commitment.